openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 First using the drop down menu, select available recording device.
 It might show up as an onboard dedvice or you can plug in a USB recorder and use that device's microphone

+### Recording

+Once mic is selected, click the Record button and begin speaking.
+Click again to Pause.
+If you click record again it will prompt to over write

 <img width="700" height="442" alt="Voice-Tracking-Record" src="https://github.com/user-attachments/assets/f1c222ec-4881-4180-b0f7-ff8cd451cfb0" />

 ### Saving Edits